-ASSET STEM Education has always championed innovation and systemic improvement, within the education system and within the organization itself.
-In order to continue to meet the evolving needs of education leaders, ASSET has aligned our focus to develop solutions for formal and informal educators across the nation, including:
+ASSET has always championed innovation and systemic improvement within the education system and within the organization itself.
+In order to continue to meet the evolving needs of education leaders, ASSET has aligned its focus to develop solutions for formal and informal educators across the nation, including:

 - One-on-one coaching and mentoring to sustain and supplement educator learning

 - Initiatives focused on entrepreneurial mindset, noncognitive and 21st century skills, career and workforce readiness standards, Project-based Learning, NGSS, Three-dimensional Teaching and Learning, data literacy, and climate change

 - Hands-on materials consulting, needs assessment, and distributor referral

 Founded in 1994 by the Bayer Corporation and other community partners, ASSET began as a pilot program which utilized the National Science Resources Center's model for education improvement and reform in two school districts in Allegheny County, Pennsylvania.
 In 1995 and 1998, grants from the National Science Foundation (NSF) fueled ASSET's growth to 30 school districts.

 At this time, affordable, evidence-based learning materials were few and far between.
 ASSET developed a materials leasing program to provide educators with cost-effective access to these vital classroom tools.
 By partnering with programs like Smithsonian Science Education Center, the Lawrence Hall of Science, the Society of Automotive Engineers, and Carolina Biological, ASSET leased evidence-based STEM learning modules to schools, districts, and educational organizations across Pennsylvania and beyond.
 ASSET transitioned to a fee-for-service model in 2001, providing educators with professional learning and leased STEM materials.

 From 2006 to 2010, ASSET designed, managed, and implemented the statewide initiative ‘Science: It's